 Most mergers and acquisitions are decided upon at the management or group level without the involvement of IT in view of software outsourcing companies in India.
 But these decisions have a direct impact on the IT landscape.
-This leads to increase in complexity of integration – particularly data migration and integration.
+This leads to an increase in the complexity of integration – particularly data migration and integration.

 Challenges Prior-Merger or acquisition

-The first challenge is selecting a right company that can extend the portfolio of the acquiring company.
+The first challenge is selecting the right company that can extend the portfolio of the acquiring company.
 The next challenge then is to prepare businesses to address existing issues surrounding finance, compatibility, management, and legal areas.
 The other challenge deals with the difficulties that arise when trying to integrate people, systems, and business processes.
-Challenges surrounding integration of systems and business processes arise and overcoming them can be quite difficult if not done right.
+Challenges surrounding the integration of systems and business processes arise and overcoming them can be quite difficult if not done right.

 Challenges post-Merger or acquisition

-Organization must overcome the challenges arising post a merger and acquisition in order to achieve its business goals efficiently and effectively and to get a competitive edge in the global market.
-It is rare to find two companies with identical systems and applications especially when they run different business.
-This distributed structure of organizations makes it critical to deal with the shortcomings in order for that to be a successful merger or acquisition.
+The Organization must overcome the challenges arising post a merger and acquisition in order to achieve its business goals efficiently and effectively and to get a competitive edge in the global market.
+It is rare to find two companies with identical systems and applications especially when they run different businesses.
+This distributed structure of organizations makes it critical to deal with the shortcomings in order to be a successful merger or acquisition.

-It majorly covers 3 aspects for implementing a successful integration of two different businesses for software development companies or external vendor or company’s internal IT department.
-These are: - 1) Strategic Aspect, 2) Organizational Aspect and 3) Technical Aspect.
-Each of these is elaborated in following section.
+It majorly covers 3 aspects for implementing a successful integration of two different businesses for software development companies or external vendors or company’s internal IT department.
+These are - 1) Strategic Aspect, 2) Organizational Aspect and 3) Technical Aspect.
+Each of these is elaborated in the following sections.

 a) Strategic Aspect

 For any Merger and Acquisition, first of all, the company must define its strategy and relating growth objectives.
 Second, the company must evaluate whether the business of the acquired company is identical to its own functions.
-After this assessment the company should carefully evaluate the IS of both the companies.
-The final step is the selection of the IS integration strategy with the choices of total, partial or no integration.
+After this assessment, the company should carefully evaluate the IS of both the companies.
+The final step is the selection of the IS integration strategy with the choices of the total, partial, or no integration.

 b) Organizational aspects